 There are two environmental factors that strongly impact termite activity and reproduction: moisture and warmth.
-In our Tyler Texas service area, we have both in abundance.
+In our Texas service area, we have both in abundance.
 So it isn't surprising that subterranean termites thrive here.
 If you're not familiar with what a subterranean termite is, it is the most destructive wood-eating pest in the United States and is responsible for billions of dollars in property damage annually.
 These are termites that are of most concern to property owners in our area and the type of termites we'll be discussing in this article.

 What are the chances of getting termites?

 There is no cut-and-dry answer to this but we can tell you that it isn't a matter of "if" you'll get termites but more a matter of "when" you'll get them.
-If you own a home in Tyler long enough, these insects will pay you a visit.
+If you own a home in Texas long enough, these insects will pay you a visit.
 Here are a few reasons why:

 - Moisture.
 Termites need food.
 One of the food sources they love most is decaying wood.
 Moisture can lead to wood rot and this can provide termites with an easy food source.
 The more they can feed, the faster they can grow their populations.
-Homes in Tyler are hit with a lot of moisture, especially during hurricane season.
+Homes in Texas are hit with a lot of moisture, especially during hurricane season.